porechajp/sumolib/README.md

 SumoLib hides all this complexity and provides the `IEnumerable<T>` to process the results using LINQ / loops.

+Sumolib is available on Nuget at : https://www.nuget.org/packages/SumoLib/

 ## End Point Details

 Sumologic provides REST API [endpoints](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) which would be specific to your account, so please contact your account admin for getting the correct API Url.